 What's Here? - Table of Contents

-Follow the process below to learn how to earn your advanced practice registered nurse (APRN) license in IA:
+Follow below to learn how to become a nurse practitioner (NP) in Iowa.

 Applicants for an APRN license are required to hold a valid registered nurse (RN) license to practice in Iowa.
 As Iowa is a party to the enhanced Nurse Licensure Compact (eNLC), an exemption to this rule is the possession of a valid and unencumbered multistate/NLC license from one of the other member states.